Why is Modern Monetary Theory So Important?

 Yves here.
 We were comparatively early to discuss Modern Monetary Theory, back in the days when a small group of scholars and economic writers like Randy Wray Stephanie Kelton, Scott Fulweiler and Warren Mosler were trying to get it out of an academic backwater into the mainstream.
 The fact that some libertarians mention it with a lot of choler and not much understanding says that this group of advocates has raised its profile.

 But why the intense reactions?
-The response are often visceral, as if Modern Monetary Theory, which says that a sovereign currency issuer is not constrained by its ability to tax but the productive capacity of its economy (and the government can spend to marshal that to the extent the private sector is failing) is fiscal immoral.
-In fact, as Richard Murphy explains below. a more basic reason is Modern Monetary Theory upsets power dynamics via showing how currency issuing governments don’t rely on bond investors to spend.
+The response are often visceral, as if Modern Monetary Theory, which says that a sovereign currency issuer is not constrained by its ability to tax but the productive capacity of its economy (and the government can spend to marshal that to the extent the private sector is failing) is fiscal immorality.
+In fact, as Richard Murphy explains below, a more basic reason is Modern Monetary Theory upsets power dynamics via showing how currency issuing governments don’t rely on bond investors to spend.
 That means financial markets and banks wield much less power that the press and officials lead us to believe.

 By Richard Murphy, part-time Professor of Accounting Practice at Sheffield University Management School, director of the Corporate Accountability Network, member of Finance for the Future LLP, and director of Tax Research LLP.
 Originally published at Fund the Future